 There was a lot to see inside the buildings themselves, however, and there were a lot of hauntings to investigate.
 Details about the ghostly occurrences at the old Walker buildings were supplied to me by former EMTs and funeral parlor employees.
 To read some of their stories, click below.

 Or click the door to continue your tour and enter the funeral home.

 UPDATE: Sometime in 2007, they actually knocked down the double-building structure that used to make up the Walker Funeral Home (and the ambulance company, and the insurance agency).
 Here's what its berth on Central looks like now, thanks to Nielmot, who contributed the information and the photo:

 As you can see, the six-vehicle garage, formerly used for hearses and ambulances, is all that remains, and it's missing its doors.
-It really is a shame, because this old funeral home really was one of Ohio's best nondescript little haunted houses--full of fascinating historical tidbits and dark goings-on, not to mention paranormal events galore.
+It's a shame, because this old funeral home really was one of Ohio's best under-the-radar haunted houses--full of fascinating historical tidbits and dark goings-on, not to mention reported paranormal events galore.
 I suppose it would have been hard to make an argument for preserving it on historical grounds.
 At any rate, you can still see what it looked like inside, before it disappeared.

 Article about the 1960 Cal Poly Plane Crash

 Sullivan, Mike.
 "Tollner Knows What Real Loss is All About."
 North County Times.
 October 28, 2000.